 What is Luke's major change to the discourse in Mark?
 What are the main verses in Mark that he has left out?

 From the comparison, check that there are the seven parts of the discourse, 21,7-36.
 Note how these are marked out by phrases and expressions added by Luke.

 Look for the key word in verse 7.
 It is found also in verses 11 and 25.

 From this, can you spot how Luke has put together his discourse?

 For this, compare 21,11-12 with Mk 13,8-9.
 Compare also 21,25 with Mk 13,24.

 Take a look now at my response.

-Our investigations indicate that from verse 25 Jesus is looking to the future, picking up the theme of signs announced in verse 11.
+Our investigations indicate that it is from verse 25 that Jesus is looking to the future, picking up the theme of signs announced in verse 11.

 We need to divide the discourse into two for our reading and verse 25 is therefore the place to do this.
 Hence our two pages are:

 Much of the second part (21,25-28 & 34-36) forms the gospel for the 1st Sunday of Advent in year C.